 18. Creamy Bacon Mac and Cheese

-When it comes to Thanksgiving, there are no rules when it comes to side dishes.
+When it comes to Thanksgiving, there are no rules for side dishes.
 This is why this creamy bacon mac and cheese, which can basically be a meal in itself, is considered a side dish.
+The best part about this dish, besides the super creamy cheese sauce, is that it can be made ahead of time.
+Make it a few days before the holiday and place it in the freeze.
+Thaw and warm it up in the oven right before you are ready to eat super cheesy mac and cheese.

 19. Roasted Fall Vegetables

+Fall vegetables taste so much better when they are roasted.
 No matter what fall vegetables you choose to roast, they will be a hit.
 From squash, beets, or carrots, you really cannot go wrong with any choice as a Thanksgiving side dish.
+The vegetables will also add some bright and pretty colors to your plate.

 21. Cheesy Potatoes

+Cheese and potatoes are a true match made in heaven.
+The combination is always a hit and will have everyone going back for seconds and thirds.
 You might as well double this recipe for your Thanksgiving feast, as everyone will want to have a scoop on their plate.

 22. Homemade Cornbread

-Don’t be intimated to make cornbread from scratch.
+Skip the classic dinner rolls this Thanksgiving and make homemade cornbread instead.
+Don’t be intimidated to make cornbread from scratch.
 It is actually pretty simple and will taste so much better than anything you would buy in the store.
+If you have any extra cornbread, throw it in the freezer and save it for your Thanksgiving leftovers.

 23. Savory Monkey Bread

+Switch up the classic bread dish this Thanksgiving and go with savory monkey bread for a Thanksgiving side dish.
+Not only does this bread taste good, but it is also incredibly fun to make.
 All of the different pieces have different flavors, so it is always a surprise as to which one you are going to get.